Standards-compliant IAM implementation for regulatory excellence

 📊 Data-centric Security Integration:

-What challenges arise when harmonizing IAM standards in merger and acquisition scenarios, and how does one ensure seamless integration?
+What challenges arise when harmonizing IAM standards in merger and acquisition scenarios, and how does one ensure smooth integration?

 Harmonizing IAM standards in M&A scenarios is a complex task that combines technical integration with organizational change management while ensuring business continuity, security, and compliance.
 Successful IAM integration in M&A processes requires strategic planning, cultural sensitivity, and technical excellence to realize synergies and minimize disruption.